 Genomes & Evolution 2004 (2), the book of abstracts from the meeting, is published.
 Its 152 pages contain close to 400 abstracts, and the Author Index lists approximatey 1,200 names.
 It is a rich resource.
 Using Adobe Reader's search function, we searched the book for the frequency of certain terms pertaining to evolution.
 Among them we found, for example, the following terms|instances — evolution|680; mutation|153; speciation|53; adaptation|29; new function|0.

 Because the abstract book represents current evolutionary theory, we also searched it for terms pertaining to seven different mechanisms by which new genes are believed to originate.
 These terms were chosen from a review by Manyuan Long et al., published in Nature Reviews Genetics, in November 2003.
-Long is often cited as a recogized authority on this subject.
 The review, "The Origin of New Genes: Glimpses from the Young and Old" (3), lists the seven mechanisms in a table and discusses them at length in the text.
 We are especially interested in the implication of each mechanism for the standard theory of evolution and for alternatives like ours.
 Which mechanisms can produce new genetic programs?
 How do they rank in importance?

 The standard theory, neodarwinism (ND), maintains that pointwise mutations can write new genetic programs, gradually, on existing DNA.
 Our theory, cosmic ancestry (CA) holds that new genetic programs must be acquired in large blocks and subsequently pieced together by known processes like recombination and DNA repair.
 Among the seven listed mechanisms, we observe:

 As a crude way of measuring the relative importance of the seven mechanisms, we counted the appearance of terms pertaining to each in the new abstract book.
 The table below displays the results of our search.
 The two leftmost columns are reproduced verbatim from the table in Long et al.'s 2003 review.
 Next, the skinny column designates which theory we think each mechanism exemplifies.
 The right side shows the terms chosen from the review, and the number of times each appears in the 2004 book of abstracts.
-Note that few terms pertaining to de novo origination are found.
 If this abstract book acurately reflects our current state of knowledge about evolution, and if counting terms is a useful method, we think standard neodarwinism needs a major amendment such as ours.

 What'sNEW since Nov 200421 Aug 2016: Can antagonistic evolution compose de novo genes?